Sexually transmitted infections (STIs)

-Safe and highly effective vaccines are available for 2 STIs: hepatitis B and human papillomavirus (HPV).
+Safe and highly effective vaccines are available for 2 STIs: hepatitis B and HPV.
 These vaccines have represented major advances in STI prevention.
 The vaccine against hepatitis B is included in infant immunization programmes in 93% of countries and has already prevented an estimated 1.3 million deaths from chronic liver disease and cancer.

-Research to develop vaccines against herpes and HIV is advanced, though no viable vaccine candidates for either infection have yet emerged.
+Research to develop vaccines against herpes and HIV is advanced, with several vaccine candidates in early clinical development.
 Research into vaccines for chlamydia, gonorrhoea, syphilis and trichomoniasis is in earlier stages of development.